wazo-platform/wazo-auth-client/README.md

 xivo-auth-client
 ================

 A python library to connect to xivo-auth.
+HTTPS is used by default.
+Certificates are not verified by default.
+To check if the certificates are valid, use the verify_certificate argument when instantiating the client.

 Usage: